BlockchainCommons/developer-web-site/_pages/tech/data-format/envelope-cli.md

 ## Next Steps

 You may also want to read ["Learning Envelope Seeds from the Command Line"](/envelope/seed/) for an in-depth example of using Envelope to store a specific sort of cryptographic object.

+## Download the Software

+* **Envelope CLI:** `cargo install bc-envelope-cli`